onkel83/BrainAI-BioAI/docs/Ger/Integrations/OPCUA.md

 ### Windows (Industrial PC)

 1. Compile the OPC UA Server project.
-2. Place `bioai.dll` (SmartHome or Ultra edition) in the output folder.
+2. Place `BioAI.dll` (SmartHome or Ultra edition) in the output folder.
 3. Run the `.exe` as a Service.

 ### Docker (Edge Gateway)